 Since living in Canada, I’ve noticed that all the children are taught the reverse procedure, i.e. when trotting in a clockwise circle post on the left diagonal.

-As I have a daughter who rides in equitation classes I would be most grateful to hear if there is a universally correct procedure on whether it varies in different countries.
+As I have a daughter who rides in equitation classes I would be most grateful to hear if there is a universally correct procedure or whether it varies in different countries.

 I am now serving in the Armed Forces in Europe.
 I would appreciate it very much if you would enter a subscription to The Chronicle for me.
 I really miss reading your paper since I came overseas.

-I would also appreciate it very much if you could possible start my subscription with the issue covering the Harrisburg show.
+I would also appreciate it very much if you could possibly start my subscription with the issue covering the Harrisburg show.

 I travelled with the U.S. Equestrian Team last year and would like to keep posted on its activities as much as possible.
 As I can think of nothing better than The Chronicle to read, I hope you will send me the copies as soon as possible.